 Yes, you can.
 It is a fully cloud-based system.
 You can access it anytime from anywhere.
-Be it from an Internet enabled phone, tablet, or desktop/laptop computer, multiple users can work on it simultaneously.
+Be it from an Internet enabled phone, tablet or computer.
+Multiple users can work on it simultaneously.

 Do I need an accountant to use Xero?

-Learning how to use Xero software is not as difficult as you take it to be.
-You don’t necessarily need an accountant to navigate you through the application.
+Learning how to use Xero is not as difficult as you might assume.
+You don’t need an accountant to teach and hand hold you through everything.
 However, as simple and user-friendly the software is to use, it is recommended you have an accountant by your side.
 This will keep your finances straight and keep you well-informed.